Savage Island (Alaska)

 Savage Island is a small island in the Near Islands group of the Aleutian Islands in the U.S. state of Alaska.
 A satellite island of Attu Island, it is situated at 52°48′05″N 173°04′32″E in Temnac Bay on the south side of Attu.
-It was named by the U.S. Army during its occupation of Attu during World War II.
+It was named by the U.S. Army during its occupation of the island during World War II.